-- Psychological intimidation, humiliation, excessive and/or unreasonable criticism or fault-finding of any colleague, peer or student.
+- Psychological intimidation, humiliation, excessive and/or unreasonable criticism or fault-finding of any colleague, peer or student

-- Asserting a position of superiority in an aggressive, abusive or offensive manner, including via electronic media.
+- Asserting a position of superiority in an aggressive, abusive or offensive manner, including via electronic media

-- Preventing access to resources.
+- Preventing access to resources

-- Unfair allocation of work and responsibilities or setting unreasonable goals or targets in work.
+- Unfair allocation of work and responsibilities or setting unreasonable goals or targets in work

-- Abuse of power or behaviour that causes fear or distress for others.
+- Abuse of power or behaviour that causes fear or distress for others

-- Acting unreasonably by failing and refusing to listen, reflect and take appropriate account of the position or needs of other.
+- Acting unreasonably by failing and refusing to listen, reflect and take appropriate account of the position or needs of other

-Treating staff and students in an unprofessional manner, or refusing to follow agreed and fair procedures.
+Treating staff and students in an unprofessional manner or refusing to follow agreed and fair procedures.

 Online behaviour is considered equivalent to face-to-face behaviour.
 Employees and students must not engage in any conduct online that would not be acceptable in the workplace or that is unlawful.
 For example, making derogatory remarks, bullying, intimidating or harassing other users, using insults or posting content that is hateful, slanderous, threatening, discriminatory or pornographic.
-This includes conduct that impacts on work using social media (e.g. Twitter, Facebook).
+This includes conduct that impacts work using social media (e.g. Twitter, Facebook).
 The ICT Acceptable Use Policy provides further guidance.

 Bullying and harassment are unfair and LSME regards them as unacceptable.
 The behaviours mentioned may constitute bullying and harassment even if the intention of the person whose behaviour is in question is good.

-Fair management allows managers and lecturers to give fair and constructive feedback and set achievable targets, as well as standards of behaviour in relation to work requirement and teaching and learning respectively.
+Fair management allows managers and lecturers to give fair and constructive feedback and set achievable targets, as well as standards of behaviour in relation to work requirements and teaching and learning respectively.
 One to one meetings with students and staff appraisals should be fair and should contain a balance of good practice and areas for improvement.
 This should be done fairly and constructively.
 A differing view or opinion to that of the line manager or lecturer will not necessarily constitute bullying and harassment unless the concerns raised are dealt with unfairly.

 Freedom of speech and academic freedom is protected by law.
 An academic debate will not in itself constitute harassment.
-The debate should be conducted respectfully and without creating an intimidating, hostile, degrading, offensive or humiliating environment for others.
+The debate should be conducted respectfully and without creating an intimidating, hostile, degrading, offensive or humiliating environment for others

 Victimisation is defined as occurring when an employee is treated unfairly because they have made or supported a complaint or raised a complaint under the Equality Act or have indicated their intention to do so.